Thailand Shortens Visa Free Stay for Tourists

 Suvarnabhumi Airport in Thailand

-If you’re planning a trip to Thailand in the coming months, there’s something you need to know.
+If you’re planning a trip to Thailand, there’s a major change you should know about.

 Travelers at Bangkok Airport